 Use Cloud-Native Alternatives

-- Compute: Kubernetes (EKS/AKS/GKE)
+- Compute: Kubernetes (EKS/AKS/GKE/OKE)

-- Database: PostgreSQL/MySQL (RDS/SQL Database/Cloud SQL)
+- Database: PostgreSQL/MySQL (RDS/SQL Database/Cloud SQL/MySQL HeatWave)

-- Message Queue: Apache Kafka (MSK/Event Hubs/Confluent)
+- Message Queue: Apache Kafka or managed streaming (MSK/Event Hubs/Confluent/OCI Streaming)

-- Cache: Redis (ElastiCache/Azure Cache/Memorystore)
+- Cache: Redis (ElastiCache/Azure Cache/Memorystore/OCI Cache)

 - Object Storage: S3-compatible API